finos/rune-dsl/documentation/documentation.rst

 * Calculation - ``calculation``
 * Object qualification - ``productType`` ``eventType``

-Those special types are designed to flag attributes which result from running some function logic (as detailed in the `Function Definition Section`_), such that model implementations can identify where to stamp the output in the model.
+Those special types are designed to flag attributes which result from running some logic, such that model implementations can identify where to stamp the output in the model.
+The logic is being captured by specific types of functions that are detailed in the `Function Definition Section`_.

 Calculation
 """""""""""